Manasse Mampala: Carlisle United

 On 23 July 2021, Mampala signed a one-year contract with EFL League Two club Carlisle United following a spell on trial where he impressed manager Chris Beech by scoring two goals in pre-season friendlies.
 He made his debut in the English Football League on the opening day of the 2021–22 season, coming on as a 78th-minute substitute for Jon Mellish in a 0–0 draw with Colchester United at Brunton Park on 7 August 2021.
 He was released by the club at the end of the 2021–22 season.

 Non-League

 In October 2022, Mampala signed for Northern Premier League Premier Division side Hyde United.

 In July 2023, Mampala joined Marine.
 He returned to Hyde United on a one-month loan in January 2024.
 With the loan having been extended until the end of the season, he was recalled on 22 April 2024.

 In June 2024, Mampala joined National League North side Farsley Celtic.
 In December 2024, he joined Matlock Town on a one-month loan deal.
+After time playing for Emley and Ashton United, Mampala, joined Matlock Town on a permanent deal in August 2026.